js216/config/README.md

 # Configuration files and useful scripts

-This repository contains my configuration files for vim, X, tmux, and dwm, and potentially useful scripts.
+This repository contains my configuration files for vim, tmux, and dwm, and potentially useful scripts.